+Sportsbooks look to identify actions and patterns to identify sharp bettors, which are defined as the skilled sports bettors that win money over the long term.
 In poker, a mannerism that allows your opponent to gain knowledge of your hand’s strength is called a Tell.
-Sharp sports bettors are also susceptible to having betting tells.
-They can tip off a sportsbook as to their betting prowess based on their actions.
+These sharp sports bettors are also susceptible to having betting tells that can tip off a sportsbook as to their betting prowess based on their actions.
 In this article, we’ll explore five tells that tip off a sportsbook that you may be a sharp bettor.
 We will also explore ways you can eliminate them from your game without sacrificing expected value (EV).

 Today’s sportsbooks rely on player profiling to pick off customers that they deem are not profitable enough for their business model.
 Often these traits are programmed into an algorithm that analyzes player betting history.
 The new wave of imported sportsbooks operate largely based on formula and algorithm.
 There is less and less actual bookmaking in today’s market.
 Most of these pop-up sportsbooks rely heavily on computer-generated reports for their player risk management.
 The good news is, if you can thwart the algorithm you can extend your runway at the book.

 Sharp bettors bet early, the public bets late.
 That is a maxim that bookmakers have held for years.
 In many respects, it is valid and true.
 Sharp bettors prefer to get at a line before it has been hammered into shape.
 They often race each other, much to their own detriment, to be the first to put a low-limit wager in on a virgin line.
 Essentially, they help shape a stronger line for books to present to the less-knowledgeable public betting crowd who will bet later.
 Sportsbook risk management software will look to identify bettors who tend to bet early.